gouiferda/dell-5400-hackintoch/README.md

 ## What works

-- Everything else not mentioned in issues (That doesn't have a fix... yet)
+- Everything else not mentioned in issues (That doesn't have a fix ... yet)